makersacademy/chitter-challenge/README.md

 3. Set up the first feature, the index page
 4. Set up the feature for viewing peeps, then refactored using MVC logic by implementing a `Peep` class (the model), and a peep index page view.
 5. I created a database called `chitter` and created a `peeps` table within it.
+6. Installed the `pg` ruby gem that allows a connection to be made with PostgreSQL and handle queries.
+Then attached the database to the web application.

 ## TODO